 So, which kind of online store is better for Latin America, dropshipping or private label?

 Although it’s harder to get up and running and will cost more money, a private label business is much more sustainable than a dropshipping store.
 If you’re in it for the longrun, you’re going to want to invest in your own brand.

 The lack of e-packet service and the vast distance between Latin America and China makes shipping times borderline unacceptable to your clients.
 That, and the fact that the quality of many products is subpar, means that you won’t be getting much return business.
 Even if the product is good, you can't control the shipping times.
 Things make arrive in 3 weeks or 3 months.
 You simply won't know.
 Your reputation will eventually be shot, and people will stop buying from you altogether.

 I’d say my dropshipping store has about a year shelf life before I’ll have to kill it.
 (UPDATE: I've killed it.)

-Dropshipping is good for a quick buck, but it’s ultimately an unsustainable business model down here.
+Dropshipping is good for a quick buck, but it’s ultimately an unsustainable business model down here due to poor logistics